openpracticelibrary/openpracticelibrary/content/practice/yes-and.md

 Break the group into small teams of 4–6 people.
 The challenge: plan a party to celebrate last quarter’s achievements.

 Round 1: Everyone shares an idea (one-at-a-time).
-Every time one person shares an idea, someone else replies: “No, what we need to do is…” and explains his idea.
+Every time one person shares an idea, someone else replies: “No, what we need to do is…” and explains the alternative idea.

 Round 2: Same approach.
 This time, the response is “Yes, but…” Everyone presents an objection and then shares their idea.